18. Hapless Visitors (continued)

 A small white house

-The drugstore mentioned in The Master and Margarita belonged to a certain Rubanovski and was situated in Bolshaya Sadovaya no. 1.
-In reality doctor Kuzmin lived in Sadovo Kudrinskaya no. 28, but in the book Bulgakov situates his cabinet on Bolshaya Sadovaya no. 5, which is where Elena Sergeevna, Bulgakov's third wife, lived.
-The buildings were torn down when the Hotel Pekin, one of Moscow's biggest hotels, was built.
+The drugstore mentioned in The Master and Margarita belonged to a certain Rubanovski and was situated in Bolshaya Sadovaya ulitsa no. 1.
+The house in which Bulgakov situates the cabinet of doctor Kuzmin was a little further, in no. 5, which is where Elena Sergeevna Shilovskaya (1893-1970), Bulgakov's third wife, lived.
+Both buildings were torn down when the Hotel Pekin, one of Moscow's biggest hotels, was built.
+The real doctor Kuzmin lived in Kudrinskaya ulitsa no. 28.

 Professor Bouret

-I don’t know (yet) if there exists a real prototype for this character.
+I don’t know (yet) if there exists a real prototype for the professor Bouret character.
+In Michael Glenny's translation he's called Burye.

 "Hallelujah!"